 Frequently found in dermatologist offices or on cosmeceutical skincare websites, Glo Minerals is designed for skin that needs extra care and attention.
 All the products have been designed to be used post-procedures and contain anti-inflammatory and antibacterial ingredients.
 The best seller is the pressed foundation, which you can sweep over your face with a large foundation or kabuki brush.
 It contains a very clever ingredient called octyldodecyl stearoyl stearate, which decreases water loss from the skin by forming a barrier on the skin’s surface without clogging and feeling heavy.

 Launched in 2013, PÜR Cosmetics (it was originally known as PÜR Minerals back then) wanted to shake things up in the mineral makeup world by creating innovative products that hadn't been seen or done before.
 Case in point: their eye polish, the first-ever gel-based mineral eye shadow that was brought to the market.
-You can apply it with a brush or your finger, and it preps and primes the eyelid so the colour stays in place.
+You can apply it with a brush or your finger, and it preps and primes the eyelid so the color stays in place.
 It comes in six shades and unsurprisingly has become one of the brand's best sellers.

 Founder of Lily Lolo, Vikki, began by making mineral makeup products at home.
 Fast-forward 10 years and Lily Lolo is a fully fledged successful makeup brand stocked around the globe.
 Not only do all the products contain absolutely no nasties, as you would expect, but they are totally cruelty-free too.
-As well as makeup, there are also skincare products (check out the makeup mist), but our absolute favourite product has to be the cheek duos that create a flush of colour.
+As well as makeup, there are also skincare products (check out the makeup mist), but our absolute favorite product has to be the cheek duos that create a flush of color.
 They are available in two shades, a pink duo and then an orange-coral shade that looks fab on darker skins.

 Jane's background was originally in TV and film.
 There she witnessed the effects that heavy makeup had on actresses' skin and knew that an alternative had to be found.
 That was back in 1994, and Jane Iredale mineral makeup has been growing and growing ever since.
 You can find it online, but it is more often stocked in dermatologist offices, as it is prescribed for use after procedures.
 That is how gentle and skin-enhancing the products are.
 As well as a full makeup range, including her best-selling lip glosses that come in 18 shades, the line also includes skincare and even fake tan products.